 It’s essential to choose the right marketplace for your product, so you must do some research first.

-Here are just some of the areas you’ll want to look at:
+Here are just some of the areas you and your Dublin marketing agency will want to look at:

 - does your target customer shop there